saidattsamonkar/Sortino-Portfolio-Optimization/README.md

 ## Data

 The pool consists of equities which were in NIFTY 50 at the end of 2009.
-Equity data is fetched using the yfinance API.
+Data is fetched using yfinance API.

 ## Steps